The Conference will be held at the Medical University of Gdańsk on Monday, April 7th, 2025, from 10:00 to 17:00.

 Dr Andrzej Tytuła Supreme Council of Nurses and Midwives |

 Prof. dr hab.
-Wojciech Załuska Medical University of Lublin |
+Wojciech Załuska Medical University of Lublin; KRAUM |

 The project “International medical graduates on the Polish labour market” is financed by the Ministry of Science and Higher Education of the Republic of Poland.